nk-designz/gallifrey/README.md

 ![webapp example screenshot](/assets/frontend.png)

 # Releases
-This app is currently in development and far from usable.
+This app is currently in development and far from ready.
 But the newest Images are available on Dockerhub:
 - docker pull nicokahlert/gallifrey-frontend:latest
 - docker pull nicokahlert/gallifrey-treehouse:latest